co2 can come before and after warming

 Regardless of whether or not another ice age would have resulted, the Arctic should currently be accumulating more ice.
 Instead it will soon be ice-free end-of-summer, probably for the first time in 125 000 years.

 NASA Goddard Institute for Space Studies director James Hansen calculates that as long as the human species exists, its global warming ways will easily overwhelm any natural tendency for climate to tip into another ice age.
 This is no throwaway line; Dr Hansen makes the statement in three separate places in Storms of My Grandchildren, published 2009.
 Just one chlorofluorocarbon factory would be sufficient, he says.
 Bizarrely, capping and trading has resulted in chlorofluorocarbon HCFC 22 production being ramped up in India and China in byzantine schemes to claim credits on a by-product, the arch-greenhouse gas HFC 23.
-Little wonder Hansen hates cap-and-trade and champions a carbon tax at the mine, port and well.
+Little wonder Hansen loathes cap-and-trade and champions a carbon tax at the mine, port and well.

 But back to that perfectly good question: Does carbon dioxide cause, or result from, global warming?
 The paleoclimate role of carbon dioxide is increasingly well understood.
 In fact more progress is possibly being made in understanding past global warming events than the present, human-caused one.
 James Hansen has unsuccessfully pleaded with the National Aeronautics and Space Administration to undertake satellite-assisted studies of the role of aerosols, an area that is little studied and poorly understood.
 But instead, the big bucks continue to be spent on simple-minded Buck Rogers –style manned space missions.
-Meantime, at the height of the attempts to muzzle Hansen, the National Aeronautics and Space Administration’s then administrator, Michael Griffin, went to the extraordinary length of removing the first line of the mission statement:
+Meantime, at the height of the attempts to muzzle Hansen, the National Aeronautics and Space Administration’s then administrator, Michael e Griffin, went to the extraordinary length of removing the first line of the mission statement:

 To understand and protect our home planet

 Griffin, in time, was removed by President Barack Obama, who has also cancelled the $9 billion Constellation moon project and funded a replacement for the Orbiting Carbon Observatory, the carbon dioxide –tracking satellite that failed to reach orbit in its February launch.
-Having had the courage to dump Dubya’s dopey return-to-the-moon plan, the president must now muster the courage of John F Kennedy, and make protection of the home planet the agency’s main mission.
+Having had the courage to dump Dubya’s dopey return-to-the-moon plan, the president must now muster the courage of John f Kennedy, and make protection of the home planet the agency’s main mission.